Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 #### New and changed features

 - Kernel upgrade
-  - Kernel for Raspberry Pi 4 has been upgraded to version 5.4y.
+  - Kernel for Raspberry Pi 4 has been upgraded to version 5.4.50.
 - 64Bit Kernel and Boot Support
-  - 64Bit supported Kernel and Boot for Raspberry Pi 4
+  - 64Bit Kernel and Boot for Raspberry Pi 4 has been supported.
 - Lightweight KSM
-  - Reference implementation of lightweight version of Kernel Samepage Merging (LKSM) in Raspberry PI 4 Kernel and resourced extension with LKSM
+  - Reference lightweight version of Kernel Samepage Merging (LKSM) in Raspberry PI 4 Kernel and resourced extension with LKSM has been implemented.
 - System management
   - Runtime storage verification with dm-verity has been developed.
   - Systemd has been optimized for better boot performance.
 - D-Bus
-  - Algorithms for D-Bus policy check have been improved for reducing dbus call latency.
+  - Algorithms for D-Bus policy check have been improved for reducing the D-Bus call latency.
   - D-Bus implementation on public API set has been optimized.
 - Logger
-  - QoS feature has been developed for fairly limiting and fully utilizing log usage.
+  - QoS feature has been developed for limiting and fully utilizing log usage.
   - Deduplication feature has been developed for preventing repeated logs.
   - CPU usage on dlog_logger has been optimized with added configurations.
 - Device and resource management